SOS Children's Village Mbalmayo

 Vulnerable children are given the chance to thrive in the care of SOS Children’s Villages (photo: SOS archives)

 Mbalmayo is located in the Centre Region of Cameroon and has a population exceeding 65,000.
 Mbalmayo is situated just 50 km from Cameroon’s capital city of Yaoundé.
-The economy of the region is predominantly based on agriculture, especially the cultivation of the important cash crop cocoa.
+The economy of the region – one of the most populated in Cameroon - is predominantly based on agriculture, especially the cultivation of cocoa.

 What we do in Mbalmayo

-Care in SOS families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home for up to 110 children.
+Care in SOS families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home.
 In each family, they live with their brothers and sisters and are affectionately cared for by their SOS mother.

-Support for young people: When young people from the children’s village are ready to move out of the family home in order to pursue further education or vocational training, the SOS Youth Programme provides shared accommodation.
-With the support of qualified counsellors, the young people learn to take responsibility, plan their future and prepare for independent adult life.
+Support for young people: When young people are ready to move out of the family home, we provide support so that the young people learn to take responsibility, plan their future and prepare for independent adult life.